jdubois/azure-cli-mcp/README.md

 ### Install and configure the server with Java

+This configuration is running the server locally, using your own Azure credentials.

 - Install the Azure CLI: you can do this by following the instructions [here](https://learn.microsoft.com/en-us/cli/azure/install-azure-cli).
 - Authenticate to your Azure account.
 You can do this by running `az login` in your terminal.
 - Make sure you have Java 17 or higher installed.
 You can check this by running `java -version` in your terminal.